Q - What is the Commission for Case Manager Certification?

 Q - What options do I have for renewal?

 1. Documentation of 80 hours of approved CE

 Q - How do I enter CE?

-A - Login to "My Account" and click CCM Dashboard to enter your courses as pre-approved or post approved.
+A - Login to your CCM Dashboard and enter your courses as pre-approved or post approved.